Gastroscopy in Christchurch

 Most patients choose "conscious sedation," which makes you feel very sleepy and relaxed.
 While you remain conscious and able to breathe on your own, most patients remember very little of the 15-minute procedure afterward.

-What should I do about my regular medications?
+What should I do about my medications before a gastroscopy?

 You can usually eat and drink normally once the numbness in your throat has worn off, which typically takes about an hour.
 If you received sedation, you will need someone to drive you home and should rest for the remainder of the day.